Vielfras/israquarium/client/README.md

 ### Bridge:
-- Move CreateFish and CreatePlant to Admin Dashboard
+- Stylise CreatePlant and CreateFish to better fit the motif of what they do.

 ## Version 0.2.0 - Visuals
 - [X] NavBar